-Long a favorite destination for Dallas party planners, the Belo Mansion's intimate function rooms and elegant décor have served as a backdrop for some of the most prestigious events in the city.
+Long a favorite destination for Dallas party planners, the Arts District Mansion’s (formally known as Belo Mansion) intimate function rooms and elegant décor have served as a backdrop for some of the most prestigious events in the city.
 With the addition of the Pavilion at the Belo Mansion, it is a perfect venue for small parties or lavish affairs.

-The historic Belo Hall is perfect for upscale, seated events of 200 to 350 guests.
-With additional space available in the Bar, Colonel Belo's study, Family Dining Room, Music Room, and Parlor, the Belo Mansion can easily accommodate up to 500 guests for receptions.
+The historic Hall is perfect for upscale, seated events of 200 to 350 guests.
+With additional space available in the Bar, the Study, Family Dining Room, Music Room, and Parlor, the Arts District Mansion can easily accommodate up to 500 guests for receptions.

 The Pavilion boasts an elegant 7,000 square foot ballroom with a 17-foot barrel vault ceiling and alabaster chandeliers and sconces.
 Divisible by four, the Pavilion ballroom graciously accommodates seated affairs for 150 to 500 guests.
 The wraparound pre-function space and gallery, connecting to an exquisite terrace overlooking the Dallas Arts District’s Meyerson Symphony Center and Nasher Sculpture Center, allow the Pavilion to be drenched in natural light on three sides.
 However, state-of-the-art blackout panels are installed above every window in the event that a visual presentation is scheduled.